ar-ramchandra/notMNIST-trial/README.md

 #### input:

-The images notEmnist_large zip were extracted to a directory and the images of 10 classes were given to the [keras image data generator](#keras_imgdatagen), with a validation split of 0.3, batch size of 64 was used, as of agumentation;
+The images notEmnist_large zip were extracted to a directory and the images of 10 classes were given to the [keras image data generator](#keras_imgdatagen), with a validation split of 0.2, batch size of 32 was used, as of agumentation;

 1. The images were normalised by scaling with 1/255.0.
 2. A zoom range of [0.5,2] was applied.
+3. Width shift of 0.3
+4. Height shitf of 0.3
+5. both shits with a constaf fill of 190

-The train data consited of 370385 images, while the test data had 158729 images.
+The train data consited of 423295 images, while the test data had 105819 images.
 The train and test images are a split of notMnist_large itself.

 #### Model: